THIS SITE AND ALL ITS CONTENTS CAN BE FOUND MIRRORED WITH NO ADS AT

 Brahms picture

 In an ongoing project, I am constructing distinctive real-time listening guides to the works of the German Romantic composer Johannes Brahms.
 By nature, the guides are recording-specific, but they can be adapted to any recording of the given works by simply changing the timings.
 I am willing to do this for anybody who would like to provide a recording.
 Email me if you have any requests for specific guides for works that may not be posted or for guides tailored to alternative recordings.
-The most recent additions will be marked as "new" for at least a week.
-The following guides are now available:
+The most recent additions will be marked as NEW! for at least a week.

-Opus 1: Piano Sonata #1 in C Major [December 21, 2005]--REVISED March 26, 2010]
+Opus 1: Piano Sonata #1 in C Major [December 21, 2005--REVISED March 26, 2010]

 Opus 2: Piano Sonata #2 in F-sharp Minor [December 21, 2005--REVISED January 24, 2010]

-Opus 3: Six Songs (Gesänge) [December 21, 2005]
+Opus 3: Six Songs (Gesänge) [December 21, 2005--REVISED December 26, 2012]

-Opus 9: Variations on a Theme of Robert Schumann for Solo Piano [June 30, 2010] NEW!
+Opus 9: Variations on a Theme of Robert Schumann for Solo Piano [June 30, 2010]

 Opus 12: Ave Maria for Four-Voice Women's Chorus and Orchestra or Organ [October 14, 2008]